-Upon the occurrence and continuation of a Tax Event (Gross Up), Tax Event (Deductibility) or, if specified in the Applicable Pricing Supplement, a Change in Law (each as defined in Condition 1 (Interpretation), the Issuer may, at its option, redeem all (but not some only) of the Subordinated Notes at the Early Redemption Amount as specified in, or determined in the manner specified in, the Applicable Pricing Supplement.
+Upon the occurrence and continuation of a Capital Disqualification Event (in relation to Tier 2 Notes only), Tax Event (Gross up), Tax Event (Deductibility) or, if specified in the relevant Applicable Pricing Supplement, a Change in Law (each as defined in Condition 1 (Interpretation) of the General Terms and Conditions), but (other than in respect of a Capital Disqualification Event) subject to Condition 8.7 (Conditions to Redemption, Purchase, Modification, Substitution or Variation of Tier 2 Notes) of the General Terms and Conditions, the Issuer may, at its option, redeem all (but not some only) of the Subordinated Notes at the Early Redemption Amount as specified in, or determined in the manner specified in, the relevant Applicable Pricing Supplement or Pricing Supplement.
 Noteholders will not receive a make-whole amount or any other compensation in the event of any early redemption of Notes.